WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Georgia-Emma/weekly-meetings-2021.md

 ### What brought you joy this week?

 * Seeing my friend Sarah from Wales
+ * Lovely to see people again 🌻

 ### What did you achieve

 * Researchfish
 * Annual appraisals
+ * Good job on getting these done - ⭐

 ### What did you struggle with?

 * New role alignment

+## Any other topics
+* PhD topics and juggling work/family life.
+* Managing time and prioritises.
+* Delegating work to others.

 ## Date: 22nd March 2021